Can I use glue sticks for exterior gluing? Are they waterproof / water resistant?

 If your substrates are porous (e.g. wood) or water can ingress/penetrate between the glue line and the substrate, this may cause the bond to fail, especially if there is a frost as this causes expansion.

-Making a milk bottle igloo – if interior use Tecbond 261, if exterior and not required to be permanent again use Tecbond 261, but if you require a permanent waterproof bond use CT 1
+Making a milk bottle igloo – if interior use Tecbond 261, if exterior and not required to be permanent again use Tecbond 261, but if you require a permanent waterproof bond use Everbuild EB25 sealant and adhesive

-Exterior applications should be avoided with standard hot melt adhesives as a general rule, unless specified by a member of the gluegunsdirect team and following your own application tests, as over the years we have found many applications, where in theory a hot melt adhesive would not be recommended, but in practice they have worked a treat !
+Exterior applications should be avoided with standard hot melt adhesives as a general rule, unless specified by a member of the gluegunsdirect team and following your own application tests, as over the years we have found many applications, where in theory a hot melt adhesive would not be recommended, but in practice they have worked a treat especially if you can protect the glue line from the elements !